 The harem section was the private quarters of the pasha and his family, including his many concubines.
 Stepping inside, one of the first rooms you’ll encounter is the kitchen.

 The kitchen, complete with multiple stone archways, is surprisingly impressive.
-With so many people living in the palace, it was likely in constant use.
-Even today, its walls remain blackened.
+With so many people living in the palace, it was likely in constant use, and its walls remain blackened.

-But supposedly, many of the other palace rooms were used for cooking by the Russians during their occupation.
+But many of the other palace rooms were later used for cooking by the Russians during their occupation.
 The walls then had to be scrubbed during the intensive restorations.

 The Ottomans loved their hammams, or baths, and no Turkish palace would be complete without one.
 Of course, hot baths were also necessary in such a harsh climate.
 The palace builders even devised a central heating system that involved pipes carrying hot water all throughout the complex.

-Nearby, you can find a centuries-old squatting toilet, a design which remains sadly all too prevalent throughout the region today.
+Nearby, you can find a centuries-old squatting toilet.
+To the dismay of many tourists, the design remains prevalent throughout the region today.

 The most ornate room of the harem – and of the entire palace itself – is the columned Ceremonial Hall.
 It was here that family meetings and feasts would be held.